-Dikili is a port town located in Turkey's İzmir Province (Aegean Sea region).
-The whole district features a picturesque shoreline, and covers a total area of 510 km2 (197 ml2).
-The town has population of around 20,000.
+Dikili is a port town and cruise port to Pergamon, located in Turkey's İzmir Province (Aegean Sea region).
+The whole district features a picturesque shoreline.
+The town has population around 20,000.

 Dikili is a popular summer resort destination.
 The town is situated at around 120 kilometers (75 miles) north of Izmir, served by good road.
 Close to Dikili is the noteworthy township of Candarlı (ancient Pitane), as well as the ancient and yet unexplored site of Atarneus (called locally "Atarna").

 The town center of Dikili is situated opposite Lesbos Island, Greece.
 A small islet in Dikili district (called locally "Garip Adası", with ancient sources using the name "Argounissai") in April 2007 made international headlines.
 It is offered for sale by islet's proprietors and The Guardian reported that the Greek islanders of Lesbos were raising money among themselves to purchase it.

 A crater lake is found in Merdivenli village, ancient caverns in Demirtas and Deliktas villages.
 Pine forests extend towards Madra Stream.
 Bademli, Kocaoba and Nebiler villages boast with their thermal springs.
 There are also beautiful beaches in Bademli and Denizkoy.
 Merkez Mosque is an example of rare wooden construction dating back from 1789, built without any nails in the construction.